-- When adjusting the image height, position the image lower than where you want it to be and then move it up using the vertical lens shift dial.
-This will help prevent the image from moving down after adjustment. - Keeping the vertical and horizontal lens shift dials in their center positions produces the clearest picture.
+Note: When adjusting the image height, position the image lower than where you want it to be and then move it up.
+This will help prevent the image from moving down after adjustment.
+The image is clearest when the lens is at the home position.
+To move the lens to the home position, press the arrow buttons on the remote control or the control panel to move the image towards the center of the screen until it stops at the home position.